dfinity/portal/docs/developer-docs/functionality/bitcoin/bitcoin.md

 Threshold ECDSA on the Internet Computer will be rolled out to one signing subnet initially that will answer signing requests of canisters.
 The subnet enforces that only the canister that controls a key may request signatures with this key.
 All API calls go through Xnet traffic and thus incur some extra latency.

 Canisters can query their own or other canisters\' public keys, including further derived public keys of canisters.
 Canisters can request signatures with private keys they control, i.e., their root private key and derived private key.
 For requests of public keys or signatures with derived keys, a derivation path can be specified in the respective API.
+You can find more details on threshold ECDSA [here](./t-ecdsa.md).

 ## Deployment Architecture

 The Bitcoin functionality will be activated on a single subnet of the IC and API calls from canisters to the Bitcoin API are routed via Xnet communication, thus extra latency is incurred.
-The feature may, if needed, in the future be additionally activated on (some) app subnets to avoid the additional Xnet latency and to scale out to be able to respond to more requests per time unit.
+The feature may, if needed, in the future be additionally activated on (some) application subnets to avoid the additional Xnet latency and to be able to respond to more requests per time unit.

 Threshold ECDSA requests will equally be answered by a single active subnet, another subnet will back up the private key in secret-shared form for disaster recovery.

 ## API

-The Bitcoin integration makes the following management canister APIs available to canisters (the threshold ECDSA API is explained in its documentation page and the interface specification).
+The Bitcoin integration makes the following management canister APIs available to canisters (the threshold ECDSA API is explained in [its documentation page](./t-ecdsa.md) and the [interface specification](../../../references/ic-interface-spec.md)).
 Each Bitcoin-related method needs to specify whether it uses Bitcoin \`mainnet\` or \`testnet\`.

 -   bitcoin_get_utxos: Given a get_utxos_request, which must specify a Bitcoin address and a Bitcoin network (mainnet or testnet), the function returns all unspent transaction outputs (UTXOs) associated with the provided address in the specified Bitcoin network based on the current view of the Bitcoin blockchain available to the Bitcoin component.
 The UTXOs are returned sorted by block height in descending order.\
     > The optional filter parameter can be used to restrict the set of returned UTXOs, either providing a minimum number of confirmations or a page reference when pagination is used for addresses with many UTXOs.
 In the first case, only UTXOs with at least the provided number of confirmations are returned, i.e., transactions with fewer than this number of confirmations are not considered.
 In other words, if the number of confirmations is c, an output is returned if it occurred in a transaction with at least c confirmations and there is no transaction that spends the same output with at least c confirmations.\